apigee/registry/README.md

 ### Configuration

-Configuration for `registry-server` is loaded from the `$HOME/.config/registry/` directory.
-YAML, JSON, TOML, and other common formats are supported.
-The file name must be `registry-server` with a file extension indicating the configuration format, e.g. `registry-server.yaml`.
-Refer to the [example](config/registry-server.yaml) for documentation of each configurable value.
+Configuration for `registry-server` is loaded from the `$HOME/.config/registry/` directory by default.
+We recommend YAML configuration, but other file types are supported.
+See the Viper [documentation](https://github.com/spf13/viper) for more information.
+Refer to this [example](config/registry-server.yaml) for documentation of each configurable value.

 Values can be set or overridden using environment variables.
 Each configuration